VirgilSecurity/demo-twilio-backend-nodejs/docs/README.md

 ### Private key storage

-In the current version of Virgil JS SDK, private key storage is left at the developer's discretion.
+In the current version of the Virgil JS SDK, private key storage is left at the developer's discretion.
 However, we strongly suggest you store them in encrypted form.
 The easiest way to do that is to use a password which you pass as a second argument to the `virgil.crypto.exportPrivateKey` method.